adityasaky/in-toto-attestation/spec/predicates/vsa.md

 (`verifier`) verified one or more software artifacts (the `subject` of an in-toto attestation [Statement]) by evaluating the artifact and a `bundle` of attestations against some `policy`.
-Users who trust the `verifier` may assume that the artifacts satisfied the indicated security polciy without themselves needing to evaluate the artifact or to have access to the attestations the `verifier` used to make its determination.
+Users who trust the `verifier` may assume that the artifacts satisfied the indicated security policy without themselves needing to evaluate the artifact or to have access to the attestations the `verifier` used to make its determination.

+**adityasaky: This is very specific to SLSA.**
 The VSA also allows consumers to determine the verified levels of all of an artifact’s _transitive_ dependencies.
-The verifier does this by either a) verifying the provenance of each non-source dependency listed in the [resolvedDependencies](/provenance/v1#resolvedDependencies) of the artifact being verified (recursively) or b) matching the non-source dependency listed in `resolvedDependencies` (`subject.digest` == `resolvedDependencies.digest` and, ideally, `vsa.resourceUri` == `resolvedDependencies.uri`) to a VSA _for that dependency_ and using `vsa.verifiedProperties` and `vsa.dependencyProperties`.
+The verifier does this by either a) verifying the provenance of each non-source dependency listed in the [resolvedDependencies](/provenance/v1#resolvedDependencies) of the artifact being verified (recursively) or b) matching the non-source dependency listed in `resolvedDependencies` (`subject.digest` == `resolvedDependencies.digest` and, ideally, `vsa.subjectUri` == `resolvedDependencies.uri`) to a VSA _for that dependency_ and using `vsa.verifiedProperties` and `vsa.dependencyProperties`.
 Policy verifiers wishing to establish minimum requirements on dependencies may use